Lift-off for Bristol University polymer samples bound for the International Space Station

 Many organisations facilitated the success of this five-year project, including the NCC, UKSA, ESA and Oxford Space Systems.

-One collaborator, Prof Kate Robson Brown, Vice-President for Research, Innovation and Impact at University College Dublin, commented on how exciting this project is to come to life after five years of hard work.
+One collaborator, Prof Kate Robson Brown, Vice-President for Research, Innovation and Impact at University College Dublin, spoke about how exciting this project is to come to life after five years of hard work.

 She said: “I am proud to be part of this mission, and to be working with the multidisciplinary and multisector research team to deliver integrated real world and digital testing for innovative materials which will help to drive growth in the new space economy.”